patricksavalle/devops-project-template/content/project-plan.md

 #### Architecture

 Architecture applies regularity to system design by mandating patterns.
-This in turn creates flexibility and maintainabiity.
+This creates flexibility and maintainability.
 Architecture has many aspects, such as:
 - Security
 - Integration